Bewildering Stories

 Links:

-Incomplete stories and serials: We used to consider and publish works in progress.
+Incomplete stories and serials: In early years we considered and published works in progress.
 In view of our backlog we can no longer do so.
+Please don’t send a sample as a regular submission, no matter how long the work is.
+We need the whole thing.

 We will publish Excerpts as a Department, not in a fiction or non-fiction category.
-Excerpts are offered as a favor to our veteran contributors and normally constitute free advertising for novels in print.
+Excerpts are offered as a favor to our veteran contributors and normally constitute free advertising for novels or other works in print.
+If you’re not sure whether a publication of yours qualifies for an excerpt, please ask.
 More information under “Reviews and Interviews,” below.

 Return to top